 Growth is expected to be subdued for most of the non-life companies in Canada, though this less than positive outlook is easily offset by the disciplined nature of the major players in terms of the risk they underwrite and the strength of pricing power in most lines.
 Some areas face particular challenges due to a substantial rise in claims, such as the auto insurance sub-sector in Ontario and we expect to see only pedestrian growth in premiums during the...

 Espicom Industry View : Â Canada has a sophisticated and well established medical device market which ranks ninth in the world in terms of value.
 The market is e xpected to grow at a CAGR of 4.0 % over the 2013-2018 period.
 This steady growth Â should see the balance of trade deficit widen owing to Canada's reliance upon imports.

 Headline Industry Forecasts

-Canada's strengths as a mining destination will persist in the coming...
+Canada's advantages as a mining destination will persist in the coming years, enabling solid, if...

 Oil & Gas

 BMI View: Â The outlook for Canada's oil and gas industry is still a positive one, though its upstream potential needs more support from the community and the government for infrastructure development. Â Indeed, challenging project economics could slow the growth of oil-sands driven production, weighing on total hydrocarbon output.
 That said, while this acts as a significant downside risk, we also note risks to the upside as well, with potential for exploration in the country's offshore acreage and unconventional resources to unearth more oil and gas reserves to support the country's long-term growth prospects . Â